LouWii/hosts-file-edit/README.md

 HostsFileEdit is a small app that helps you edit your OS hosts file through a nice, minimalist UI.

+Tested on Linux Ubuntu

+## Todo

+* Test on OSX
+* Make it compatible with Windows
+* Create and add app icon

 ## Dev